scotuslog/scotus/content/turning-point-usa.md

 Hidden: true
 ---
 # Turning Point USA
-Founded in 2012, Turning Point USA is a right-wing political non-profit founded by this guy Charlie Kirk.
+Founded in 2012, Turning Point USA is a right-wing political non-profit founded by a guy named Charlie Kirk.

 I'm pretty sure I've blocked him on Twitter, but he's a regular right-wing crank, or crackpot if you will.